-- 4.12 At period 4 the ASCH directorate has a forecast overspend of £3.1m (2.2%) against a budget of £141.4m. - 4.13 The ASCH Directorate is forecast to deliver the challenging savings target of £5m in 2024-25 on placements and care packages through demand management, commissioning and review of care packages.
+4.19 At period 5 the ASCH directorate has a forecast overspend of £2.9m (1.9%) against a budget of £151.7m.

+4.20 The ASCH Directorate is forecast to deliver the challenging savings target of £5m in 2024-25 on placements and care packages through demand management, commissioning and review of care packages.

-Adult Social Care Operations - Forecast overspend of £4.8m
+Adult Social Care Operations - Forecast overspend of £4.7m

-- 4.14 Increasing care costs are being experienced nationally and regionally.
-London boroughs that have published their 2024-25 Month 2 or Quarter 1 forecasts have reported forecast overspends in adult social care such as Hackney1 (£14.8m after reserves), Redbridge2 (£8.0m), Newham3 (£7m) and Lewisham4 (£5.9m). - 4.15 Staffing across this division demonstrates a forecast underspend (broken down by area below) owing to periods of vacancy above the 5% vacancy factor.
+- 4.21 Increasing care costs are being experienced nationally and regionally.
+London boroughs' published 2024-25 forecasts have reported forecast overspends in adult social care such as Hackney1 (£17.8m after reserves), Redbridge2 (£10.7m), Newham3 (£7m) and Lewisham4 (£5.7m). - 4.22 Staffing across this division demonstrates a forecast underspend (broken down by area below) owing to periods of vacancy above the 5% vacancy factor.
 There is a national shortage of both social workers and occupational therapists and recruitment to many roles is proving challenging.
-The staffing underspend is reduced by the need to employ agency social workers and occupational therapists to ensure statutory duties are met and that transformation is delivered. - 4.16 Localities and Living Independently For Everyone (LIFE) have an overspend of £2.4m.
+The staffing underspend is reduced by the need to employ agency social workers and occupational therapists to ensure statutory duties are met and that transformation is delivered. - 4.23 Localities and Living Independently For Everyone (LIFE) have an overspend of £2.4m.
 This is made up of a net overspend on care of £3.3m, partially offset by an underspend on staffing of (£0.7m) and equipment costs of (£0.2m).
-LIFE includes integrated hospital discharge, rehabilitation and reablement services. - 4.17 Working Age Adults and Transitions has an overspend of £4.6m.
-This comprises an overspend on care of £4.8m (owing to clients with increased care needs) which is partly mitigated by an underspend in staffing of (£0.2m). - 4.18 Provider Services has a (£1.5m) forecast underspend on staffing owing to vacancies. - 4.19 Safeguarding service has a (£0.2m) forecast underspend on staffing owing to vacancies across the service. - 4.20 Business Compliance and Early Intervention has a (£0.3m) forecast underspend owing to staffing vacancies and favourable income variances. - 4.21 Mental health services have a (£0.2m) forecast underspend owing to vacancies.
-Adult Social Care Commissioning, Policy and Improvement Forecast underspend of (£1.7m) - 4.22 The Commissioning, Policy and Improvement division is forecasting an underspend of (£1.7m) owing to contract underspends of (£1.0m), overachievement of income (£0.6m) and a staffing underspend of (£0.2m).
-There is an overspend of £0.1m relating to Croydon Equipment Service owing to likely changes to the service delivery model.
+LIFE includes integrated hospital discharge, rehabilitation and reablement services. - 4.24 Working Age Adults and Transitions has an overspend of £4.6m.
+This comprises an overspend on care of £4.8m (owing to clients with increased care needs) which is partly mitigated by an underspend in staffing of (£0.2m). - 4.25 Provider Services has a (£1.6m) forecast underspend on staffing owing to vacancies. - 4.26 Safeguarding service has a (£0.2m) forecast underspend on staffing owing to vacancies across the service. - 4.27 Business Compliance and Early Intervention has a (£0.3m) forecast underspend mainly owing to staffing owing to vacancies but also favourable income variances. - 4.28 Mental health services have a (£0.2m) forecast underspend owing to vacancies.

-1 2024/25 Overall Financial Position - May 2024 Agenda for Cabinet on Monday 22 July 2024, 6.00 pm (moderngov.co.uk)
+1 2024/25 Overall Financial Position Report - August 2024 Agenda for Cabinet on Monday 28 October 2024, 6.00 pm

-2 Budgetary Control Report for Month 2 Cabinet - Thursday, 18th July, 2024 7.15 p.m. (redbridge.gov.uk)
+2 Budgetary Control Report for Month 3 Choose agenda document pack - Cabinet 12 September 2024 (redbridge.gov.uk)

-3 Summer 2024 Finance Review Report Agenda for Cabinet on Tuesday 6th August 2024, 10.30 a.m. (newham.gov.uk)
+3 Quarter Two 2024/25 Budget Monitoring and Review Agenda for Cabinet on Tuesday 15th October 2024, 10.30 a.m.

-4 2024/25 P2 Financial Monitoring Report Lewisham Council - Agenda for Mayor and Cabinet on Wednesday, 10th July, 2024, 6.00 pm
+4 Period 4 monitoring report Lewisham Council - Agenda for Mayor and Cabinet on Wednesday, 23rd October, 2024, 6.00 pm